d3/d3/README.md

 </script>
 ```

-D3 is written using [ES2015 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
+D3 is written using ES modules.
 Create a custom bundle using Rollup, Webpack, or your preferred bundler.
 To import D3 into an ES2015 application, either import specific symbols from specific D3 modules:

 ```js
 import {scaleLinear} from "d3-scale";